 Big Lots hasn’t received anything from the SEC on Fishman’s stock sales, Andrew Regrut, a company spokesman, said in a telephone interview.
 He declined to answer other questions and directed inquiries to Haubiel, who didn’t return a call.

-The trustee liquidating the failed MF Global Inc. (MFGLQ) brokerage said only 200 of more than 28,000 commodities and securities customer claims filed haven’t been completed in the past six months.
+The trustee liquidating the failed MF Global Inc. (MFGLQ:US) brokerage said only 200 of more than 28,000 commodities and securities customer claims filed haven’t been completed in the past six months.

 “However, the size and timing of future distributions on customer claims remains dependent on the resolution of the major contingencies facing the trustee,” particularly disputes over claims with the brokerage’s U.K. affiliate and parent company, trustee James W. Giddens said Dec.
 4 in a report filed in U.S. Bankruptcy Court in Manhattan.